pplanner16/sqlvisional/technical design.md

 - CGI program
 ## CGI program
 - wrapper for database
-- build new statement if no result row returned from last statement
+- builds and executes new statement if no result row returned from last statement
 - unit tests
+- import table
 ### writeprocess(sql statement from front end)
     printf(process(sql statement from front end))
 ### process(sql statement from front end, htmloutput)